← Heimdall Docs

 Tokens

 Heimdall issues JWTs signed with RS256.
-Every token is scoped to an App and carries claims about the authenticated entity (user or service), their roles, and their permissions.
+Every token carries claims about the authenticated entity (user or service).

 Access tokens expire after 1 hour by default.
 Refresh tokens are valid for 30 days.
-Both values are configurable per App.
+Verify tokens locally using the JWKS endpoint or via the introspection API.

 Audit Logs

 Every state-changing operation in Heimdall produces an audit log entry.
-This includes user creation, role assignments, permission changes, token issuance, invite generation, and administrative actions.
+This includes tenant updates, role assignments, permission changes, invite generation, and M2M client management.

 Audit logs are immutable, App-scoped, and queryable through a dedicated API endpoint.
-They are retained for 90 days by default, configurable per account.
+Each entry records the actor, action, affected resource, and client IP address.

 Example audit entry